-- Always maintain standards of the highest professional conduct and do nothing that might undermine public confidence in the process of, or bring the profession of hypnotherapy, psychotherapy or the PHPA into disrepute.
+- Always maintain standards of the highest professional conduct and do nothing that might undermine public confidence in the process of, or bring the profession of hypnotherapy,

 - Ensure the work place and all facilities offered to both clients and their companions will be in every respect suitable and appropriate for the service provided.